 How does goal-planning fail?

-The following immediately came to mind when I reflected on the goals that I have struggled with the most in the past.
+The following reasons immediately came to mind when I reflected on the goals I have struggled with the most in the past and what often comes up in my accountability group:

 Life attacks us from all angles and we just quit – quit trying, quit striving, quit being – and settle for what we have.
 We resign with life as it as and tell ourselves that this is just how things are meant to be.